 Google dropped 0.8 percent to $831.38.

-Other large-cap Silicon Valley companies gained Wednesday, with the two area firms that are included in the Dow among the strongest performers.
+Some large-cap Silicon Valley companies did gain Wednesday, with the two area firms that are included in the Dow among the strongest performers.
 Cisco (CSCO) gained 2.3 percent for the second straight day, and Hewlett-Packard (HPQ) increased 2.8 percent as reports suggested it was looking into the price necessary to purchase rival Dell.
 Intel (INTC) and Oracle (ORCL) also gained, adding 1.1 percent apiece, helping the SV150 index and Nasdaq avoid a large negative swing with Apple and Google losses.

 SolarCity stock plunges in late trading following disappointing earnings report